juriad/advent-2020/README.md

 * Java - JVM languages will be next year
 * Scala - JVM languages will be next year
 * Goby - Does not have documentation (404)
+* Smalltalk - Could start GUI but could not do anything; poor documentation maybe